Lumesh Syntax Manual 1 (Basic Syntax)

 for i in r {...} # More efficient than looping directly over an array

-r ~: 5 # Check if the element is contained
+r ~: 5 # Check if it contains an element

 2. Lists (Arrays)